christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.5.6 =
+* Updated: New Amazon and Kindle images to comply with Amazon's trademark usage policies
+* Updated: added "Available on" verbage above Kindle image to comply with Amazon's trademakr usage policies
+* Updated: License checker for extensions (per Easy Digital Downloads update)
+* Fixed: errors with Add Book Grid popup when there are multiple on the page (ie the book edit page)
+* Fixed: translation issues on book grids groupe dby taxonomy
+* Fixed: Ensure "Download Now", "Editions", and "Reviews" don't display if there is no data

 = 3.5.5 =
 * Updated: Users in Author Wordpress role can now add new genres, tags, series, editors, cover artists, and illustrators